Underfloor Heating Installation Guide

 The process of installing underfloor heating will differ for each type, although both dry and wet systems require the floor to be removed, followed by laying insulation and installing a damp proof membrane.

-For a wet system, the heat pipes will be installed in a looping pattern and fixed in place with pipe staples.
-Once this is complete, a professional will then connect the system and test it out for safety and functionality.
+For a wet system, the heating pipes will be installed in a looping pattern and fixed in place with pipe staples.
+Once this is complete, the system will be connected, filled, and tested for safety and functionality.

-For dry underfloor heating, heating mats will be laid out on top of the insulation and secured with double-sided tape.
-A floor sensor will then be connected to a thermostat which should be taped down at floor level.
+For a dry system, heating mats or cables will be laid out on top of the insulation and secured with double-sided tape.
+A floor sensor will then be connected to a thermostat, which should be taped down at floor level.
 At this stage, you will need to call in a qualified electrician to connect the system and certify the job.

 Man laying underfloor heating